peter.bike

 University Ave runs perpendicularly under the station.
 Each of its sidewalks has two ramps that lead to both the northbound and southbound platforms, for a total of four ramps.
 These ramps can be used to access the station from University Ave, and can also be used to get between the platforms.

-In addition, a ramp at the north end of each platform leads to a pedestrian tunnel under the tracks, providing another way to get between the platforms.
+In addition, a ramp at the north end of each platform leads to a tunnel under the tracks, providing another way to get between the platforms.

 Stanford